syllout/Syllout/README.md

 ## Overview

 The **Syllout_App Content Generator tool** is an open-source Flutter application designed to help educators create educational content efficiently using AI(local and api).
 This app leverages API-based model inference to process user inputs and generate comprehensive course content.
-It features a clean and intuitive user interface, making it accessible and easy to use for educators without the need for a login.
+It features a clean and intuitive user interface

 ## Features